Dave Gorman's Googlewhack Adventure: Synopsis

 At the turn of his 31st birthday, Gorman decided he wanted to write a novel.
 He made a deal with Random House, but began to procrastinate whenever he sat down to try to start writing.
-He received an email telling him that his website contained a Googlewhack – two words which uniquely identified the website out of those indexed by Google.
+He received an email telling him that his website contained a Googlewhack—two words which, when searched for on Google, yield only one result.
 The Googlewhack was "Francophile namesakes", and Gorman began to try other pairs of words in Google to see if any yield exactly one result, finding one that day and beginning email correspondence with the website's owner, a collector of photographs containing women and dogs.

 Over the next six months, Gorman remains unable to start writing his novel.
 He finds three Googlewhacks by testing answer combinations from an Observer cryptic crossword, and meets up with the owner of the aforementioned website, who finds another.
 Meanwhile, he wins one of the Observer's crossword competitions and gets a £15 book token.
 The website which it is from is owned by a man named Dave Gorman living in France, who Gorman previously met as part of his stage show Are You Dave Gorman?
 They meet up again, and Gorman challenges Gorman to make a "chain" of ten Googlewhacks: each link is a Googlewhack discovered by the person who owned the website of the previous Googlewhack.
 Each person is only allowed to find two Googlewhacks, and Gorman must complete the challenge before his 32nd birthday.

 Gorman does not want to accept but he is slowly dragged into completing the challenge.
 As the third chain in the link, Gorman gives Gorman two Googlewhacks, with the associated websites to contact, and one website owner—a physicist from Washington, D.C.—replies.
 After a party with his friends on New Year's Eve, he wakes up in Heathrow Airport with a ticket to Washington purchased by him, though he has no memory of it.
 He flies to Washington and meets the physicist, who finds two Googlewhacks, and one leads him to a man in Boston who finds two more and contacts the owners.
 Gorman meets up with one of them, Jerry from Columbus, Ohio.
 He reaches a dead end, so he contacts the owner of a Googlewhack in a previous chain and in a fortnight, gets two chains of four and five travelling between England and the U.S. One chain dies out when he meets Duane Gish, a creationist who cannot be persuaded to find a Googlewhack.
 The other dies out due to Gorman being unable to contact website owners.
 Upset at his failure to complete the challenge or write his novel, Gorman gets drunk in Austin, Texas and wakes up with a tattoo of his mock Texan driving license.